Because I am excited to have you on "the climb" with me, I want to let you know a little more about me and how I started doing what I do.

 Nobody was more surprised than I was.
 What I was equally surprised by was finding out that an inability to connect large numbers of people was THE issue holding back the church in our culture.
 Seriously.
 Churches in North America know how to attract crowds of people.
 Most just don't know how to keep them and grow them.
 I was shocked, but I had accidentally fallen that year into one of the hugest needs of the church in the Untied States and beyond.

 With all this came a sharp learning curve for me.
 We made changes, we made mistakes, and those failures produced learnings that informed new advances that led us to become the 2nd fasting growing church in the U.S. in 2017.
 (Click here for an audio podcast that describes changes and updates we have made to our assimilation strategy and why).

 This season produced several things that I hope provide value to you, your team and your church in the season ahead:

-- The creation of the "Climbing the Assimilayas" website where I regularly post assimilation learnings to resource those who contact me.
+The creation of the "Climbing the Assimilayas" website where I regularly post assimilation learnings to resource those who subscribe.

 The idea that we are Sherpas, helping others ascend the summit of full connection to our churches.

 Leading Base Camps for leaders and church staff teams from 7 different countries on 5 continents to form more effective assimilation strategies for their ministries.